bigfreecoder/ui4fun/README.md

 ReactJS Starter Package:)
 ======================

-This is the starter kit for ReactJS, React-Router and Fluxxor based on NodeJS.
+This is a start guide for ReactJS, React-Router and Fluxxor based on NodeJS.
 We support Nodejs 0.12.x.

 ## Overview